Casualties of the Tigray war: 2020

 An ENDF soldier present at the attack on the Adigrat base of the ENDF Northern Command during the 4 November Northern Command attacks, Bulcha, stated to BBC News that there were 32 ENDF fatalities and 100 TPLF fatalities.

 Based on its 14–18 November 2020 visit and a visit starting 10 January 2021 to the Tigray Region, the Ethiopian Human Rights Commission (EHRC) reported a Humera hospital employee's count of the war deaths as 92, including military (ENDF and TPLF) and civilian deaths.

 An estimated 760 troops (ENDF and TPLF) were killed during fighting in the Raya region.

 The TPLF claimed on 24 November to have killed thousands of ENDF and Eritrean in three fronts: Adwa, Idagahamus and Ray-Mokoni.
 They also claimed to have killed almost an entire Ethiopian division during fighting at Raya.
 This division is the 21st mechanised division.

 On 7 December 2020 heavy fighting broke out between AMISOM troops and Ethiopian troops in Hiran region, Somalia, when Ethiopian troops tried to disarm Tigrayan troops.
 In total 21 Tigrayan soldiers and 20 Ethiopian soldiers were killed.

+2022

+In September 2022, Ethiopian and Eritrean forces launched a massive "joint" offensive against rebels in Tigray.
+The Ethiopian army reportedly suffered 90,000 casualties in one month.